Nexilis/wedding/content/en/home/gallery.md

 +++

-As soon as we receive media, we will put them here, so you will be able to view and download them.
+We will publish our wedding photo gallery as soon as we receive it, so you will be able to view and download some photos.